 Another centrally located five-star offering, where the staff is renowned for going the extra mile.
 With a beautiful setting in central Beijing, and surrounded by some of the region’s most sought-after restaurants, the Sofitel offers 5-star comfort on the doorstep of cultural Beijing.

-Perks for business travelers: The restaurants nearby are a perk for both business and holidaymakers.
-The hotel is equipped with high-speed internet that enables you to get work done from your room should you need to.
-The hotel is a famed wedding venue that doubles up as a handy conference center, which offers work pods in its lobby if you need to make use of them.
+Perks for business travelers: There are plenty of great restaurants nearby which are frequented by both business and leisure travelers.
+The hotel is equipped with high-speed internet making it easy to get work done from the comfort of one’s room.
+On top of that, the hotel offers a popular conference center, which offers work pods in its lobby when needed.

 Tripadvisor rating: Over 1500 reviewers consider the Sofitel Wanda to be a great stay with an average 4.5/5 rating.